steinerML/OpenCV-Edge-Detection/README.md

 + Haar Cascade Classifier settings (Need to study a bit more what each setting does!).

 ![Source Image Sequence](general.gif)
+The detection is pretty good, we can even see that when oranges are removed no new 'objects' are detected, meaning the fed images (positive&negative) were pretty consistent with what the cascade classifier was expecting.

 ## Summary: